 Pros and cons

-iron and other materials could help cool some of the geopolitical pressure building around lithium-ion supply chains .while opening new doors to different energy technologies to truly thrive. using more abundant and accessible materials could also have a major impact on cost. cost is maybe one of the most critical factors to consider when it comes to energy storage.
+iron and other materials could help cool some of the geopolitical pressure building around lithium-ion supply chains .while opening new doors for different energy technologies to truly thrive. using more abundant and accessible materials could also have a major impact on cost. cost is maybe one of the most critical factors to consider when it comes to energy storage.

 the materials used in existing lithium-ion batteries cobalt nickel manganese and of course lithium translate to roughly 50 to 80 dollars per kilowatt-hour .form energy says that swapping these materials for iron could bring down the cost to below one-tenth of that.

-just six dollars per kilowatt-hour or possibly even less. even a fully packaged battery system would top out at around 20 dollars per kilowatt-hour . this could represent a major tipping point in the green energy storage game. but let’s talk turkey, how do iron batteries stack up against lithium-ion batteries and other battery technology in terms of energy density .
+just six dollars per kilowatt-hour or possibly even less. even a fully packaged battery system would top out at around 20 dollars per kilowatt-hour. this could represent a major tipping point in the green energy storage game. but let’s talk turkey, how do iron batteries stack up against lithium-ion batteries and other battery technology in terms of energy density.

-but with all these comparisons to lithium-ion it deserves to be said that even according to form energy ceo the idea is not to supersede or replace lithium-ion but to complement it possibly even designing systems where the two technologies are paired together.
+but with all these comparisons to lithium-ion, it deserves to be said that even according to form energy CEO the idea is not to supersede or replace lithium-ion but to complement it possibly even designing systems where the two technologies are paired together.

-lithium-ion batteries could be the peaker plants that can quickly provide huge amounts of electricity when there are sudden surges in the grid. and batteries like iron air can provide steady baseline power at night stored from renewable sources like solar during the day.
+lithium-ion batteries could be peaker plants that can quickly provide huge amounts of electricity when there are sudden surges in the grid. and batteries like iron air can provide steady baseline power at night stored from renewable sources like solar during the day.

-for those familiar with the ebbs and flows of battery technology you may be asking yourself two things.the First one what’s the catch and the second one iron air batteries aren’t new if they’re so great then how come no one else has rolled one out already.
+for those familiar with the ebbs and flows of battery technology you may be asking yourself two things. the First one what’s the catch and the second one iron air batteries aren’t new if they’re so great then how come no one else has rolled one out already.

-for the first question it’s true .
+for the first question, it’s true.

-iron air batteries first hit the scene during the 1970s and looked to be a promising contender for evs and energy storage during the oil crisis. back then however the technology suffered from a serious and seemingly insurmountable roadblock. basically during recharge a process called hydrolysis drained away about 50 percent of the battery’s energy.
+iron air batteries first hit the scene during the 1970s and looked to be a promising contender for EVs and energy storage during the oil crisis. back then however the technology suffered from a serious and seemingly insurmountable roadblock. basically, during recharge, a process called hydrolysis drained away about 50 percent of the battery’s energy.

-form energy has some secret sauce here some intellectual property that gives them a market advantage in overcoming this critical challenge. just how well it works and how reliable the resulting battery proves to be still remains to be seen. form energy will have to offer good warranties to appease those wary of the unproven technology .those of you that follow the battery industry closely know many technologies have been seemingly stuck in this validation process.
+form energy has some secret sauce here some intellectual property that gives them a market advantage in overcoming this critical challenge. just how well it works and how reliable the resulting battery proves to remain to be seen. form energy will have to offer good warranties to appease those wary of the unproven technology .those of you that follow the battery industry closely know many technologies have been seemingly stuck in this validation process.

-stuff like solid state batteries that are always seemingly just a few years away. the challenge here with all batteries is in making a truly reversible process . cycle after cycle without degradation .no battery we will ever design will be perfect or last forever. but a form can create a large affordable grid scale battery that can last for decades not years. i think they’ll have a very promising future. already the company has attracted investors like bill gates and jeff bezos. as the company develops over the next few years we may finally start seeing some major shifts in renewable energy storage.
+stuff like solid-state batteries that are always seemingly just a few years away. the challenge here with all batteries is in making a truly reversible process. cycle after cycle without degradation .no battery we will ever design will be perfect or last forever. but a form can create a large affordable grid-scale battery that can last for decades not years.
+I think they’ll have a very promising future. already the company has attracted investors like bill gates and Jeff Bezos. as the company develops over the next few years we may finally start seeing some major shifts in renewable energy storage.

-but what do you think are you hopeful for iron air batteries and companies like Form energy or are you skeptical that this is all just another overhyped promise that will ultimately lead nowhere. let us know in the comment section below .so that does it at our look at the rust battery i love that name thinking about rust as a way of storing energy it’s pretty fascinating .
+but what do you think are you hopeful for iron air batteries and companies like Form energy or are you skeptical that this is all just another overhyped promise that will ultimately lead nowhere. let us know in the comment section below .so that does it at our look at the rust battery I love that name thinking about rust as a way of storing energy it’s pretty fascinating.

-so this is the age of the battery i think the next 10 years will be all about batteries and we will cover as much of that stuff as we can when we hear more about it.
+so this is the age of the battery I think the next 10 years will be all about batteries and we will cover as much of that stuff as we can when we hear more about it.